bazzlebream/dawn-of-everything/docs/dawn_of_everything_ch_2_wicked_liberty_notes.md

 	- reported by [[Brother Gabriel Sagard, a Recollect Friar]] of the [Wendat](Wendat.md)
 		- "by the end of his sojourn he had come to the conclusion their social arrangements were in many ways superior to those at home in France."
 		- Wendat also looked down on French conversation[^9]
-		- influential bestseller in Franch [[Le grande voyage du pays des Hurons]]
+		- influential bestseller in French [[Le grande voyage du pays des Hurons]]
 			- cited by Locke and Voltaire
 	- reported in [[jesuit_relations_1633-1673]]
 - taken for granted that Americans in free societies, and Europeans did not